Unpacking Black Hole Complementarity: The black hole information paradox

-In the classical limit, the stretched horizon becomes the membrane in the membrane paradigm of~\cite{thorne1986black}.\footnote{See~\citep{priceSciAm1988}for an accessible overview.} The membrane paradigm was introduced by Macdonald, Price, Thorne, Blandford, and others in order to understand black holes as real astrophysical objects that can interact with their surrounding electrical and magnetic fields.
-They found they could interpret many of the results of classical general relativity combined with electromagnetism in a way that allowed exterior hovering observers to view a black hole as a three-dimensional spheroidal object that had a surface which could carry currents and develop charges in response to external fields and support mechanical oscillations, much like stars do.
-This paradigm was justified by the fact that they could translate all their results derived in the membrane paradigm into the standard spacetime picture of black holes.\footnote{So not really a Kuhnian paradigm, even though they took the word from Kuhn.} This helped them better understand how black holes could be quasars.
+In the classical limit, the stretched horizon becomes the membrane in the membrane paradigm of~\textcite{thorne1986black}.\footnote{\parencites{priceSciAm1988} is an accessible overview.} The membrane paradigm helped conceptualize black holes as astrophysical objects that can interact with their surrounding electrical and magnetic fields, much like stars.
 One can view the quantum stretched horizon as a quantization of the classical membrane.
-However, this is not the way I introduced the stretched horizon above, for it can be justified in entirely quantum terms.

-With the stage set, let's turn now to main topic of this paper: black hole complementarity.
+With the stage set, let's turn to our main topic: black hole complementarity.